Highwoods Properties Inc. (HIW) Stock: A Look at the Monthly Trend - News Heater

 HIW) stock’s latest price update

-Highwoods Properties Inc. (NYSE: HIW) has seen a decline in its stock price by -2.86 in relation to its previous close of 26.26.
-However, the company has experienced a -0.89% decline in its stock price over the last five trading sessions.
+Highwoods Properties Inc. (NYSE: HIW) has seen a rise in its stock price by 0.51 in relation to its previous close of 25.37.
+However, the company has experienced a -2.89% decline in its stock price over the last five trading sessions.

 Analysts’ Opinion of HIW